magicbookproject/magicbook-katex/README.md

 ## Magicbook katex

-This plugin allows you to write math equations via latex math expressions and automatically render these with the Katex math library.
+This plugin allows you to write math equations via latex math expressions and automatically render them in the browser with the Katex math library and in PDF as straight up MathML.
 We chose to use Katex over Mathjax as it's faster, smaller, and supports bundling alongside other libraries.
-Mathjax is problematic when it comes to these things.

 ## Using the plugin